Geography: Laws of geography

+Additionally, several variations or amendments to these laws exist within the literature, although not as well supported.
+For example, one paper proposed an amended version of Tobler's first law of geography, referred to in the text as the Tobler–von Thünen law, which states: "Everything is related to everything else, but near things are more related than distant things, as a consequence of accessibility."

 Sub-disciplines

 Geography is a branch of inquiry that focuses on spatial information on Earth.
 It is an extremely broad topic and can be broken down multiple ways.
-There have been several approaches to doing this, including "four traditions of geography" and into distinct branches.
-The Four traditions of geography are often used to divide the different historical approaches theories geographers have taken to the discipline.
+There have been several approaches to doing this spanning at least several centuries, including "four traditions of geography" and into distinct branches.
+The Four traditions of geography are often used to divide the different historical approach theories geographers have taken to the discipline.
 In contrast, geography's branches describe contemporary applied geographical approaches.

-Four traditions of geography
+Four traditions

 Geography is an extremely broad field.
 Because of this, many view the various definitions of geography proposed over the decades as inadequate.
 To address this, William D. Pattison proposed the concept of the "Four traditions of Geography" in 1964.
-These traditions are the Spatial or Locational Tradition, the Man-Land or Human-Environment Interaction Tradition, the Area Studies or Regional Tradition, and the Earth Science Tradition.
+These traditions are the Spatial or Locational Tradition, the Man-Land or Human-Environment Interaction Tradition (sometimes referred to as Integrated geography), the Area Studies or Regional Tradition, and the Earth Science Tradition.
 These concepts are broad sets of geography philosophies bound together within the discipline.
 They are one of many ways geographers organize the major sets of thoughts and philosophies within the discipline.

-Spatial or locational tradition

-The spatial or locational tradition is concerned with employing quantitative methods to describe the spatial characteristics of a location.
-The spatial tradition seeks to use the spatial characteristics of a location or phenomena to understand and explain it.
-The contributors to this tradition were historically cartographers, but it now encompasses what we call technical geography and geographic information science.

-Area studies or regional tradition

-The area studies or regional tradition is concerned with the description of the unique characteristics of the earth's surface, resulting in each area from the combination of its complete natural or elements, as of physical and human environment.
-The main aim is to understand, or define the uniqueness, or character of a particular region that consists of natural as well as human elements.
-Attention is paid also to regionalization, which covers the proper techniques of space delimitation into regions.

-Human-Environment interaction tradition

-The Human Environment Interaction tradition (originally the Man-Land), also known as Integrated geography, is concerned with the description of the spatial interactions between humans and the natural world.
-It requires an understanding of the traditional aspects of physical and human geography, like how human societies conceptualize the environment.
-Integrated geography has emerged as a bridge between human and physical geography due to the increasing specialization of the two sub-fields, or branches.
-Since the changing of the human relationship with the environment as a result of globalization and technological change, a new approach was needed to understand the changing and dynamic relationship.
-Examples of areas of research in environmental geography include: emergency management, environmental management, sustainability, and political ecology.